smurthys/smurthys.github.io/engagement.md

 portion of the engagement.
 For example, they should be familiar with academic schemes and syllabi if organizing a guest lecture to students.

-I recommend the engagement have the backing of institutional leadership: Institutional support adds "gravity" to the engagement which in turn boosts audience participation (both students and faculty).
+I recommend the engagement have **institutional support** because it adds "gravity" to the engagement which in turn boosts audience participation (both students and faculty).
 While I am happy to engage any audience, appropriate organization and participation are factors in my own satisfaction from the engagement.
 They are also a way to recognize and reciprocate my effort.

 **Typical engagement process:**